 Preparation for the procedure consists in analysing patient’s overall state and confirming the normal appearance of the ovaries.
 Hence, hormone, immunologic and infectious status is determined, and tumour markers are checked through blood tests.
 If all conditions are fulfilled, the procedure can be performed, and it involves several steps.

-1. In the first phase, bone marrow cells are extracted from the tibia, the lower leg bone.
-This procedure is carried out under general or local anesthesia.
+- In the first phase, bone marrow cells are extracted, usually, from the tibia, the lower leg bone.
+This procedure is carried out under general or local anaesthesia.

-2. During the next phase stem cells are prepared, identified and differentiated (these cells are of Mesenchymal origin, as are ovarian cells).
+- During the next phase stem cells are prepared, identified, and differentiated (these cells are of Mesenchymal origin, as are ovarian cells).

-4. Last phase, installation, consists of the ultrasound-guided injection of stem cells in specific parts of the ovaries where eggs are produced.
+- Last phase, instillation, consists of ultrasound-guided injection of stem cells in specific parts of the ovaries where the eggs are being produced.
 To do so, we map blood vessel.
 This intervention is carried out under general or local anaesthesia.

 Preparation for the next phase includes measuring ovarian volume and vascularization, identifying indices which help us plan for the next stage.
 In the final phase of the combined SCOR and PLRP procedure, stem cells with growth factors are injected into specific parts of the ovaries.

 Procedure is not related to the phase of the cycle.

 Possible complications are related to the injection of SC and PLRP into the ovary.
 The complication rate is less than 1% and can involve bleeding, punctures or injuries to the surrounding organs and complications with anaesthesia.
 Serious complications requiring hospital treatment are significantly less frequent.